What’s Breast Implant Rippling & Does It Go Away?

 Maintaining a stable weight post-procedure

-Whatever your procedure, it’s important that you are at or near your ideal body weight and able to maintain this.
+Whatever your procedure, it’s important that you are at or near your ideal body weight at the time of the assessment and surgery and that you are able to maintain this.
 This is because future weight fluctuations can affect your results – whether that’s due to skin sagging after a facelift or stretched stomach muscles post abdominoplasty.
-After a breast augmentation, significant weight loss will affect the thickness of the tissue covering your implants any breast implant rippling will be more noticeable.
+After a breast augmentation, significant weight loss will affect the thickness of the tissue covering your implants any breast implant rippling will therefore be more noticeable.

 Treating breast implant rippling